 The brand has also made a concentrated effort to modify the menu for the best customer experience for a delivery model.
 For example, seasoned chips have replaced the restaurant’s traditional steak fries, and brioche buns for burgers to withstand the time from cook to consumption.

-While we still believe there will always be a demand for dine-in (just like the age-old debate of online vs. brick-and-mortar), these brands are capitalizing on consumer demands and finding a way to add solutions to deliver.
+While we still believe there will always be a demand for dine-in, these brands are capitalizing on consumer demands and finding a way to add solutions to deliver.
 Not to mention addressing some of the restaurant industries most pressing challenges including operating and labor costs.

 It’s worth noting though that not all virtual restaurants concepts have seen success.
 Smaller startups like New York’s, Ando have failed with a delivery-only model, suggesting that a pre-establish customer base and brand awareness might be the key element for extending a chain into a virtual restaurant.